Webflow vs Hubspot cms: 2026 comparison

 Webflow:

-- Design & initial integration (freelance/agency or internal)
+- Initial design & integration (freelancer/agency or in-house)

-- Internal time to maintain and develop the site
+- Internal time to maintain and evolve the site

 HubSpot CMS:

-- Initial setup (often done by a partner agency)
+- Initial setup (often handled by a partner agency)

-- Cost contacts + other HubSpot Hubs if you extend the use
+- Contact cost + other HubSpot Hubs if you expand usage

-ROI for a marketing team: time saved vs technical dependence
+ROI for a marketing team: time saved vs technical dependency

 - Webflow:

-- High ROI on the speed of deploying new pages once the base is set
+- Strong ROI on the speed of launching new pages once the foundation is in place

 - Reduces dependence on front-end developers, but not on third-party marketing tools